-3.3.2.2 FHSS Channel Mapping
+3.4.2.2 FHSS Channel Mapping

 The frequency hopping channels can be configured freely to a range of RF Frequencies.
-16 logical channels can be mapped to a range of 251 RF Frequencies.
+16 logical channels can be mapped to a range of RF Frequencies.

 Resolution as well as highest and lowest frequencies depends on the frequency band and module version.
 The possible frequencies are also limited by regulatory requirements.
-The configuration tool limits the possible frequencies in accordance with this.
+The configuration tool limits the possible frequencies in accordance with the ETSI (2.4GHz, 868MHz & 433MHz) and FCC (2.4GHz & 915MHz) rules.
+For other regions, there may be other rules which needs to be observed when allocating the channels.